AMPTV and First Channel

 Public Television of Armenia runs the First Channel service and is the current listed World Cup 2026 broadcaster in Armenia.

-The official site already exposes On the air, Schedule, and Apps sections, which gives viewers a direct legal route before kickoff.
+The official site already exposes On the air, Schedule, and Apps sections, and the broadcaster has described free iOS and Android viewing support.

 AMPTV is Armenia's public television network, and First Channel is the main public-facing brand most fans will actually see on screen.
 The broadcaster's English-language site already gives viewers a clean navigation path through its schedule, live access, and apps sections.

 That makes AMPTV easier to use than many vague rights-list entries.
-Even where the World Cup 2026 split is not fully published yet, the practical viewing route is already visible on the broadcaster's own pages.
+Even where the World Cup 2026 split is not fully published yet, the practical viewing route is already visible through the broadcaster's own live, schedule, and mobile-app pages.

 For the country-wide version of the topic, open the How to Watch FIFA World Cup 2026 in Armenia guide as well.